boinkkitty/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Switching the Theme of the program : `toggletheme`

+* Switches the theme of the program from Dark Mode to Light Mode or vice versa.
+* Currently selected theme will be saved to the as a User Preferance Setting and loaded upon next boot.

+Format: `toggletheme`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.